Himanshi9gupta/ImMemoryFileSystemApp/README.md

  jar file has been added in the sqlite --> Java folder

 I am working on storing data in db, currently connection is closing by itself after establishing connection with db and I am looking into the issue.

+Update: found that database is throwing error saying its readonly.
+I am trying to resolve the issue.